 These punishments can apply in a variety of ways.
 In fact, when it comes to a minor under 17 years old, even a “selfie” can be child pornography.

 Don’t let a mistaken interpretation of your iPhone’s or computer’s images lead to harsh results.
-Contact the Neal Davis Law Firm today for a free legal review of your case in Houston, Harris County, Fort Bend County or Montgomery County.
+Contact the Neal Davis Law Firm today for a legal review of your case in Houston, Harris County, Fort Bend County or Montgomery County.

 Yes, children must be protected — but so must the rights of innocent persons who are unjustly accused of sex crimes.